-However, in Harvey v.
-The Home Depot, Inc., 2004-SOX-36 (ALJ May 28, 2004), the ALJ refused to allow a complaint by a former employee to proceed where the protected activity occurred after plaintiff's termination.
-The complaint alleged that the employer violated Section 806 where, after the complainant had filed a professional responsibility complaint against the company's attorney, the attorney's representative filed a response to the state committee contending that the complainant's grievances were "part of an ongoing campaign by Mr. Harvey to harass Home Depot and its employees."
-The complainant no longer was employed by the company when this statement was made.
+Likewise, in Harvey v.
+The Home Depot, Inc., 2004-SOX-36 (ALJ May 28, 2004), the ALJ disallowed a complaint by a former employee where the protected activity occurred after plaintiff's termination.
 The ALJ found that "with the exception of blacklisting or other active interference with subsequent employment, the SOX employee protection provisions essentially shelter an employee from employment discrimination in retaliation for his or her protected activities, while the complainant is an employee of the respondent." (footnote omitted).
 Compare Anderson v.
 Jaro Transp.
 Serv., ARB 05-011, 2004-STA-2 & 3 (ARB Nov.
 30, 2005) (assuming that blacklisting in retaliation for protected activity which occurred while complainant was employed by respondent is prohibited under the STAA, but rejecting claim where complainant provided no evidence his employer had provided information to a potential employer).

-2. Independent Contractors
+4. Independent Contractors